krbz999/babonus/README.md

 <p><strong><em>Spell Preparation Modes.</em></strong> Filter the bonus to only apply if the item is a spell and is set as one of a selected few preparation modes such as 'pact magic' or 'innate'.</p>
 <p><strong><em>Spell Schools.</em></strong> Filter the bonus to only apply if the item is a spell belonging to one of the given spell schools.</p>
 <p><strong><em>Spoken Languages.</em></strong> Filter the bonus to only apply if the actor performing the roll is able to speak a certain language.</p>
-<p><strong><em>Tags.</em></strong> Filter by tags that must be stored on this document for the bonus to apply.
-The item being used, or its actor, must have at least one of these tags.
-Any tags stored on applied effects will also be valid.
-To apply tags to a document, use the `babonus.applyTags` api method.</p>
 <p><strong><em>Token Sizes (Target).</em></strong> Filter the bonus to only apply if the target (of the client performing the roll) is a token of a certain size or greater (or smaller), and optionally clamped using the roller's token's size.</p>
 <p><strong><em>Weapon Properties.</em></strong> Filter the bonus to only apply if the item is a weapon that has at least one of the included weapon properties while having none of the excluded properties.</p>